 (i) The unit price and total amount for all subline items may be entered at the contract line item number level if the unit price for the subline items is identical.
 If there is any variation, the subline item unit prices shall be entered at the subline item level only.

-items level.(ii) The unit price and extended amounts may be entered at the subline
+(ii) The unit price and extended amounts may be entered at the subline items level.

 (iii) The two methods in paragraphs (b)(3)(i) and (ii) of this section shall not be combined in a contract line item.